datarefuge/workflow/README.md

 ****

-- Yes, if is crawlable, nominate it:  go to chrome extension (__link), if that doesn't work then boomarklet for seeding (link)
+- Yes, if is crawlable, nominate it:  go to chrome extension (https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok), if that doesn't work then boomarklet for seeding (http://digital2.library.unt.edu/nomination/eth2016/about/)
   - Fill out that you seeded (Column __)
   - Fill out that link is done (Column __)
 - Kind of crawlable (FTP, mixed content, big data sets): follow steps for yes and no